A Proposed New Tax, Mainly On Latinos, To Pay For Trump's Border Wall

 Remittances are hugely important for the developing world.

 For some countries, they're the leading source of foreign capital.
 In Haiti, they add up to more than $2 billion and represent 28 percent of the country's overall gross domestic product.
-For Mexico, remittances bring in more cash each year — $28.5 billion — than Mexico's vast oil fields do.
+For Mexico, remittances bring in more cash each year — $28.5 billion — than its vast oil fields do.

 More than $60 billion in remittances are sent out of the U.S. each year, more than twice the $26 billion that the American government spends on foreign development aid.
 Advocates for tighter border controls say a tax on those funds is long overdue.